310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-You do not have fish?
+you do not have fish?

-Mmm, what you have is pretty bad, isn’t it…?
+mmh~ what you have is pretty [bad], isn’t it…?
 {% endbubble %}

 {% bubble Midori %}